Kahlua Coffee Chocolate Cake

 • Prepare the icing by combining all the ingredients until smooth.

-• With a skewer or handle of a small wooden spoon, punch holes throughout the cake and pour the icing over the cake while it is still warm.
+• With a skewer or the handle of a small wooden spoon, punch holes throughout the cake and pour the icing over the cake while it is still warm.

 • You can serve right away or let rest for at least an hour so the cake can absorb the mixture more.
 Cut into slices and serve with whipped cream and strawberries, if desired.